Discover the exciting history of LADOS over the years since the foundation of our society in 1891

 100 years of LADOS

 Lancaster Amateur Dramatic Society (as it was first known) was formed on Monday, January 26th 1891 when a number of gentlemen met in the office of Mr. E. G. Clark and elected Sir Thomas Storey as the first President.
-On March 16th 1891 two productions, 'Blow for Blow' and 'Ici Un Parle' were performed at the Atheneum, (now the Grand Theatre).
+On March 16th 1891 two productions, 'Blow for Blow' and 'Ici Un Parle' were performed at the Athenaeum, (renamed the Grand Theatre in 1908).

 The Grand Theatre, Lancaster